Andrewq11/BEP20TokenTracker/README.md

 holdings.
 Then, a window will be generated which displays each of your BEP20 token holdings and related info (current price, holding amount, PL %, value).

-Once you run the program once and input your wallet address and initial purchase prices, these values will be stored in a pickle file which the program will use on successive runs so you do not need to add this information again.
+Once you run the program and input your wallet address and initial purchase prices, these values will be stored in a pickle file which the program will use on successive runs so you do not need to add this information again.